rwapp/A11yUITests/README.md

 ### Header
 `header` checks the screen has at least one text element with a header trait.
 Headers are used by VoiceOver users to orientate and quickly navigate content.

+### Button Trait
+`buttonTrait` checks that a button element has the Button trait applied.

+### Image Trait
+`imageTrait` checks that an image element has the Image trait applied.

 ### Duplicated labels
 `duplicated` checks all elements provided for duplication of accessibility labels.